How to Close Your In-Ground Swimming Pool for Winter

 Steps for Closing a Swimming Pool for Winter

-Closing down an in-ground swimming pool involves a few simple steps that we will cover more in-depth later on in this article:
+Closing down an in-ground swimming pool involves a few simple steps covered below:

 - Clean the pool.